dburriss/learn-with-me/programming-in-go/README.md

 fmt.Printf("Hello, %s!", world)
 ```

-The are multiple ways of declaring more complex types like using `new(T)`.
+There are multiple ways of declaring more complex types, like using `new(T)`.
 The way in the code below demonstrates explicitly setting each field.

 ```go
 type World struct {